Are you in the market for an inexpensive alternative housing?

 When I saw this for the first time I absolutely fell in love with the idea.
 It looks so beautiful and has a lot of country charm.
 This would fit in great to almost any rustic property.

 So if you are looking for an idea that won’t cost you an arm and a leg to build but can also offer some rustic charm then you might have found it in the idea of a silo home.
-Here is how you can transform a silo into your perfect country home.
+Find out how you can transform a silo into your perfect country home.

 8. Straw Bale Home